matthewlong29/PareAndFlourish_Site/_posts/2017-01-29-perfect-cover-letter.md

 comments: true
 ---

-## How to Write the Perfect Cover Letter

 Does the thought of writing a cover letter exhaust you?

 Your job search doesn’t have to be a grueling experience.
 Submitting a cover letter will put you ahead of the applicants who didn’t take the time to write one.
 But (there’s always a but) did it make you stand out from the others who DID submit cover letters?
 With the right tools and a little guidance, making your letter stand out can be a breeze.